dhineshrs/Design-Principles/README.md

 Liskov’s Substitution Principle - Derived types must be completely substitutable for their base types Interface Segregation Principle - Clients should not be forced to implement unnecessary methods which they will not use" Dependency Inversion Principle - "Depend on abstractions, not on concretions"

+Revising !!!
+Separate what changes from what Stays the Same!
+Classes should be open for Extension, but closed for Modification!
+Favor Composition over Inheritance
+Program to an interface.
+Not an implementation
+Strive for Loosely Coupled Designs